-Content moderation is the process of monitoring User Generated Content (UGC) on online and social media web sites, chat and messaging platforms, enterprise environments, gaming platforms, and peer communication platforms.
-The goal is to track, flag, assess, and filter out offensive and unwanted content that creates risks for businesses.
-The content can include text, images, and videos.
+Content moderation is the process of monitoring user-generated content on online and social media websites, chat and messaging platforms, enterprise environments, gaming platforms, and peer communication platforms.
+The goal is to track, flag, assess, and filter out offensive and unwanted content that creates risk for your organization.
+Moderated content might include text, images, and videos.

 Why moderate content?

 Moderating text, image, and video content has multiple benefits:

 - Text moderation benefits communities, family-based websites, in-game communities, chat and messaging platforms, and user-generated content marketing.

 - Image moderation works great for ensuring that profile pictures, social media posts, and business documents are appropriate.
 Using moderation on image-sharing sites saves resources by providing a first-level scan and by flagging potentially damaging content.